chitosan/AMBER-Umbrella_COM_restraint_tutorial/README.md

 http://dx.doi.org/10.1016/j.bpj.2014.06.024

 # Step 1: Parameters
-First we need a starting membrane bilayer PDB file and the coordinates and parameters for methanol (./parameters directory).
+First we need a starting membrane bilayer PDB file and the coordinates and parameters for methanol.
+>./parameters directory

 You can follow the AMBER tutorial TUTORIAL A16: An Amber Lipid Force Field Tutorial: Lipid14 to obtain an equilibrated lipid bilayer.